How Nature Can Help Reduce Flood Risks

 Nature-Based Solutions Stand Strong Against Superstorm Sandy

 When Hurricane Sandy hit the Atlantic Coast in 2012, it inflicted nearly $70 billion in damage, making it was the second-costliest hurricane in U.S. history until surpassed by Hurricanes Harvey and Maria in 2017.
 Sandy hit New Jersey particularly hard.
-But while some homes in the New Jersey town of Cape May were damaged, the community fared much better than its nearby neighbors.

-“There had been a lot of dune restoration and beach re-nourishment,” Zito-Livingston said.
+“There had been a lot of dune restoration and beach re-nourishment,” Zito-Livingston says.
 “So the beach was wide enough, the dunes tall enough, and the freshwater wetlands held enough water that we didn’t see a lot of coastal flooding, and we didn’t see any dunes wash over.”

 Today the restored preserve serves as a model for the protective role of nature, while providing year-round wildlife, economic and social benefits.
-(Watch a related video.)

 The Value of Nature-Based Solutions along Our Coasts

 - Coastal marshes can reduce wave energy by over 50 percent.

 - Mangroves can reduce the height and energy of waves by up to 66 percent.

 - Coastal wetlands provide storm protection valued at $23.2 billion every year in the U.S.

 - Coral reefs provide $1.8 billion in flood protection benefits each year.